hieuvt29/hieuvt29.github.io/index.md

 {%
 assign news = "
+05/2025 | Our paper, TempoBiGen: A Curated Generative Model for Healthcare Mobility Logs with Visit Duration, has been accepted to ADS track ECML-PKDD 2025.
+---
+05/2025 | Our paper, Contact Observations from an Intensive Care Unit, has been accepted to Nature Scientific Data Journal.
+---

-05/2025 | Our paper, Implicit Subgraph Neural Network, has been accepted to ICML 2025
+05/2025 | Our paper, Implicit Subgraph Neural Network, has been accepted to ICML 2025.
 ---
 05/2025 | We are in Alexandria, Virginia, USA for SDM 2025!
 ---